tkonopka/Rcssplot/README.md

 ## Acknowledgments

-Many thanks to the CRAN team and contributors: FrancoisGuillem, nfultz
+Many thanks to the CRAN team and contributors: FrancoisGuillem, nfultz, yihui.